Taliban chief lived in mud house for years, militant group says

 Dam described what she calls a "staggering U.S. intelligence failure" in her book "Op Zoek Naar De Vijand (Searching for an Enemy)," according to a summary of the work published this week.
 She says she spent five years interviewing Taliban members.

-American forces once searched the house Omar was staying in on one occasion, but failed to find his hiding place, according to Dam.
+American forces once searched the house Omar was staying in, but failed to find his hiding place, according to Dam.

 An aide to Afghan President Ashraf Ghani described Dam's claims as "delusional."

-"We have sufficient evidence which shows he (Omar) lived and died in Pakistan.
+"We have sufficient evidence which shows he lived and died in Pakistan.
 Period!"
-Ghani's spokesman Haroon Chakhansuri said in a tweet.
+Ghani's spokesman Haroon Chakhansuri said of Omar in a tweet.

 The Afghan government and U.S. officials have long accused Pakistan of sheltering and supporting militants — a claim denied by Pakistan.